backlabs1/TES3MP/README.md

 ## Purpose

+Why this repository is here:

-- To collect some history about upstream TES3MP in case it may be useful to the OpenMW community
+- To collect some history about upstream TES3MP in case it may be useful to the OpenMW community or anyone wanting to contribute to TES3MP
-- To illustrate one small part of why some members of the OpenMW community have abandoned TES3MP
-- To archive some contributions that were accepted and then discarded by upstream TES3MP (apparently as retaliation) by force-pushing the default `0.8.1` branch without the changes
+- To archive some contributions that were accepted and then later discarded by upstream TES3MP in retaliation
-- To archive some contributions that were not submitted at all due to previous contributions being discarded without any reason given
+- To archive some later contributions that were not submitted upstream at all
-- To archive the legacy Dreamweave fork of TES3MP which has discarded in favor of a new OpenMW fork
+- To archive the legacy Dreamweave fork of TES3MP which was discarded in favor of a new OpenMW fork

 ## Commentary by backlabs1

+Or, "Why I was not able to contribute to TES3MP."

 - The main TES3MP developer censored community discussion about a licensing question by deleting [TES3MP issue